rmitch04/Instrumentation-Project-Code/README.md

 Software

 To run the code, the Arduino IDE is required.
-The MPU6050 library is also needed.
-Arduino Wire library is also used to allow for I2C communication.
+The MPU6050 library is also needed [1].
+Arduino Wire library is also used to allow for I2C communication[2].

 References